-Being an absolute multitasker, Hanneke van de Pol masters to create and design in various ways: interior-product-or graphic design, all breathe the customised wishes of the client.
-She manages to translate an abstract view into mesmerising design.
-For 4 years now, hanneke runs a small shop in Het Modekwartier (fashion district) in Arnhem, where she sells her artworks and meets her clients and work on new projects.
-Your're welcome to visit every Saturday's, from 12.00 till 17.00 pm.
+Being an absolute multitasker, Hanneke van de Pol masters to create and design in various ar and design disciplines: From interiordesign to graphic design, all her designs, breathe a historical or iconic atmosphere.
+She manages to translate abstract views and styles into mesmerising designs and artworks.
+For 4 years now, Hanneke van de Pol runs her own small shop and showroom in the fashion district of Arnhem, where she sells her artworks, meets her clients and works on new projects.
+Your're welcome to visit every Saturday's, from 12.00 till 17.00 pm and on appointment.

 Follow me on instagram!